thaisartell/pa1/pa1/README.md

 [TODO: Document any challenges]

 ## AI Tools Usage
-ChatGPT o3: Use as a reference for function arguments (ex: "function definition for fopen").
+(Richard) ChatGPT o3: Use as a reference for function arguments (ex: "function definition for fopen").

 ## Additional Notes
 [TODO: Any other information for the TA]